What must never be overlooked in a home inspection.

 You should not expect the home inspector to offer to repair, for a fee, any repairs (that would be a conflict of interest and may erode confidence you may have in the home inspector's findings).

-You should not expect the inspector to comment on conditions that are not readily visible.
+You should not expect the inspector to comment on conditions that are not readily visible, or beyond his expertise.

 Serving ; Brooklyn Queens Staten Island Manhattan Valley Stream